Sushant1703/MENTAL_WELLBEING_CHATBOT_MOODMATE/README.md

 Ensure you have the following installed:
 1) Python 3.8+
-2) Jupyter Notebook or Google Colab
-3) Required Python libraries (install via requirements.txt if available)
+2) Required Python libraries (install via requirements.txt if available)

 **Steps to Run**
 1) Clone this repository to your local machine: